 - a.
-The Leader of the Council;

-- b.
-The Deputy Leader; and
+The Leader of the Council; - b.
+The Deputy Leader, appointed to the Cabinet by the Leader; and - c.

-- c.
 At least two, but not more than eight, other Councillors appointed to the Cabinet by the Leader.

-- 6.3 The Leader
+6.3 The Leader

-The Chairperson of Cabinet will be a member elected to the position of Leader by the Council for a four year term unless they:
+The Chairperson of Cabinet will be a member elected to the position of Leader by the Council for a four-year term unless they: